 Thin films of vanadium dioxide with grain size smaller than 60nm have a metallic phase with excellent plasmonic response,but their dc resistivity falls as temperature rises to values above the metal-insulator transition.
 At the transition optical switching is complete, but the switch in dc resistance is incomplete.
 In the metallic phase nanograin and large grain samples have similar values of both plasma frequency and relaxation rate.
 However, plasmonic response in nanograins is stronger due to the absence of a low energy interband transition foun din large grain fims.
 Conductivity rises with thermal activation energy of 108 meV, which is well below that in rthe semiconductor phase.
 Possible mechanisms for non-metal' like dc behaviour in this plasmonic system are briefly discussed.
 They include fluctuations which are coherent in nanograins but incoherent for larger grains.
 Nanoscale systems seem preferable for optical switching applications and large grain structures for dc switching work.

-Smith, G, Maaroof, AI & Gentle, AR 2007, 'Homogenized Lorentz-Drude optical response in highly nanoporous conducting gold layers produced by de-alloying', Optics Communications, vol. 271, no. 1, pp. 263-268.View/Download from: UTS OPUS or Publisher's site
+Smith, G, Maaroof, AI & Gentle, AR 2007, 'Homogenized Lorentz-Drude optical response in highly nanoporous conducting gold layers produced by de-alloying', Optics Communications, vol. 271, no. 1, pp. 263-268.View/Download from: Publisher's site

 Nanoporousgold films produced by de-alloying AuAl2 with void densities between 45% and 65% retain high infra-red reflectance and good conductivity.
 They act optically like a homogenous Lorentz-Drude metal with a unique wp and an inter-band transition energy unchanged from that of dense gold.
 The link between wp and wp in dense gold is found using a cimplification of the Bergmann expansio for permittivity valid at infra-red wavelengths.
 The carrier relaxation time of the effective metal becomes the actual relaxation time in the Au netowork and the complex refractive indices (n.k) found using normal incidence spectrophotometry and oblique incidence ellipsometry agree closely with each other.
 The single pole approximation for the ratio wp/wp in the infra-red allows estimates of void content and the apparent shift in carrier effective mass.
 It is then possible to model with no adjustable parameters, the full UV-visible-NR spectral response, giving excellent agreemtn with data.
 A range of films with these properties are presented.

-Smith, G, Gentle, AR, Swift, PD, Earp, AA & Mronga, N 2003, 'Coloured paints based on coated flakes of metal as the pigment, for enhanced solar reflectance and cooler interiors: description and theory', Solar Energy Materials And Solar Cells, vol. 79, no. 2, pp. 163-177.View/Download from: UTS OPUS or Publisher's site
+Smith, G, Gentle, AR, Swift, PD, Earp, AA & Mronga, N 2003, 'Coloured paints based on coated flakes of metal as the pigment, for enhanced solar reflectance and cooler interiors: description and theory', Solar Energy Materials And Solar Cells, vol. 79, no. 2, pp. 163-177.View/Download from: Publisher's site

 Smith, GB, Deller, CA, Swift, PD, Gentle, A, Garrett, PD & Fisher, WK 2002, 'Nanoparticle-doped polymer foils for use in solar control glazing', JOURNAL OF NANOPARTICLE RESEARCH, vol. 4, no. 1-2, pp. 157-165.View/Download from: Publisher's site

 Gentle, A, Tai, M, White, S, Arnold, M, Cortie, M & Smith, G 2018, 'Design, control, and characterisation of switchable radiative cooling', Proc.
-SPIE 10759, New Concepts in Solar and Thermal Radiation Conversion and Reliability, 107590L, SPIE Optics + Photonics 2018, SPIE, USA.View/Download from: UTS OPUS or Publisher's site
+SPIE 10759, New Concepts in Solar and Thermal Radiation Conversion and Reliability, 107590L, SPIE Optics + Photonics 2018, SPIE, USA.View/Download from: Publisher's site

 © 2018 SPIE.
 Here we present our recent developments in temperature dependent ellipsometry, FTIR and emittance measurements of flat and structured vanadium dioxide (VO2) surfaces allowing significant control of switchable radiative cooling beyond that attainable via traditional VO2 surfaces.
 VO2 undergoes a metal-insulator transition at a critical temperature of ∼ 68°C; previous work has investigated tuning of this critical temperature over a wide range of temperatures.
 Here we exploit the shift in optical properties to produce surfaces with various emittance temperature profiles that modulate the thermal radiative transfer to/from a surface.
 Designing surfaces with different temperature emittance profiles requires accurate optical/thermal characterisation of materials.
 VO2 is produced by sputtering of vanadium followed by post deposition annealing in a 0.1Torr to 0.3Torr Air atmosphere at 450°C to 550°C, in-situ optical monitoring allows for accurate termination of the annealing process once the desired optical response is achieved.